.

 • Diagnosis and treatment recommendations

-• Interfacing with third parties including physicians and insurance companies
+• Interfacing with third parties including clinicians, insurance companies, and laboratory billing services

 • Data analysis and reporting, including audit capabilities